 Home Delivery Services.
-During fiscal year 2015, we began home delivery services in select markets in partnership with a third party.
+We offer home delivery services in select markets in partnership with a third party.
 We currently provide home delivery services in the Portland, Oregon and Denver and Boulder, Colorado markets.

 Other Marketing Activities.
-We occasionally use television, radio and billboards as part of our marketing activities.
+During fiscal year 2016, we implemented an outdoor advertising campaign in five markets.
+In addition, we occasionally use television and radio advertising as part of our marketing activities.

 New Store Openings.
 We use various targeted marketing efforts to support the successful introduction of our new stores in their individual markets.
 In addition to the distribution of our Health Hotline newsletter and Internet and social media efforts targeted to the region, we utilize direct mail distribution of a series of introductory postcards promoting our brand and providing discounts and other incentives for new customers.
 We also focus on community relationship-building activities, including a series of lectures and cooking and other demonstrations in each new store's community room and/or demonstration kitchen.
-During the second quarter of fiscal year 2015, we introduced new promotional initiatives to increase customer awareness of and participation at new store openings.
-These initiatives include gift card giveaways, performances by local bands and participation by local community leaders and organizations.
+Other new store promotional activities include gift card giveaways, musical performances, appearances by our sponsorship partners and participation by local community leaders and organizations.